Workspace placement#

 When set to config_value::WORKSPACE_AUTOMATIC the user does not need to provide an external workspace.
 The workspace will be automatically managed by the backend library.

-The configuration config_param::WORKSPACE_PLACEMENT can be set to config_value::WORKSPACE_EXTERNAL to allow the workspace to be set manually.
+The configuration parameter config_param::WORKSPACE_PLACEMENT can be set to config_value::WORKSPACE_EXTERNAL to allow the workspace to be set manually.

 When a descriptor is committed with config_value::WORKSPACE_EXTERNAL set for config_param::WORKSPACE_PLACEMENT, the user must provide an external workspace before calling any compute function.
-See set_workspace and Typical usage of WORKSPACE_EXTERNAL.
+More details can be found in the section dedicated to the set_workspace member function and in the typical usage illustrated below.

-1. config_value::WORKSPACE_EXTERNAL is set for the uncommitted descriptor’s config_param::WORKSPACE_EXTERNAL.
+1. config_value::WORKSPACE_EXTERNAL is set for the uncommitted descriptor’s config_param::WORKSPACE_PLACEMENT.

 2. The descriptor is committed.